The five most essential pieces of paperwork you’ll need when moving to Italy

 And not forgetting that the most important document you need for this is, of course, your passport.
 It sounds obvious, but make sure it is up to date and also that it’s valid for the duration of your stay in Italy, whether you’re staying six days or six months.

-(While you're waiting for it to arrive, be sure to carry your assicurata, or receipt of application, with you since it's your proof that you're in Italy legally.)
+While you're waiting for it to arrive, be sure to carry your assicurata, or receipt of application, with you since it's your proof that you're in Italy legally.

 Once you have your permesso, it will give you full access to public healthcare, social assistance and education.
 So make sure you have a valid one: if it's due to expire, prepare to renew it in advance.

-After five years living legally in Italy you can apply for a permesso di soggiorno per soggiornanti di lungo periodo (permit to stay for a long period), which can be renewed less frequently.
+After five years living legally in Italy you can apply for a permanent residency permit, which only needs to be renewed every ten years.

-Even short-term visitors are supposed to register with the local Questura and apply for a permesso di soggiorno per turismo (permit to stay for the purposes of tourism) within eight days of arrival – though in practice, few tourists actually do so.
+Even short-term visitors are supposed to register with the local Questura and apply for a permesso di soggiorno per turismo (permit to stay for the purposes of tourism) within eight days of arrival – though in practice, very few tourists actually do so.

 Photo: ANDREAS SOLARO / AFP